 I joined the ALUCC staff in April 2011 as Membership Coordinator.
 One year later, my title was expanded to include my work with media and technology.
 We have added many multi-media aspects to our worship and communication in the past few years, specifically in the 11:00 AM Worship and at The Buoy youth center.
-2020 and our unfortunate pandemic has expanded and necessitated live streaming and recordings.
+Our unfortunate pandemic has expanded and necessitated live streaming and recordings.
 I am recording, editing, and uploading almost daily.
 On the membership side, I oversee classes and communications with prospective and new church members.
 I work closely with the Membership Team and other staff members to not only develop programming, but to also keep the ALUCC family informed of events and happenings.

 Church has always been a strong part my life, in education, volunteering and employment.
 I grew up in Cleveland and attended St. Ignatius and the University of Dayton.
 Katie and I have been married 21 years and we have two boys, Alexander and Nicholas.
 We joined ALUCC in February 2005.
-I am also an IHN volunteer, work with our Audio/Video Team, and actively involved with our Youth Group through mission trips, confirmation, and as co-director of the annual Cabin Fever Cornhole Tournament.
+I am also actively involved with our Youth Group through mission trips, confirmation, and as co-director of the annual Cabin Fever Cornhole Tournament.
 In my time away from church, I enjoy fishing, traveling, photography and playing or watching sports with my family.

 I became a member of the Avon Lake United Church of Christ in February of 2012 and have volunteered with the Junior and Senior High youth ministries, joined the Anchored in Faith worship band, and have served on many of the Senior High Mission Trips as a member of the Food Crew.
 In July of 2015, I joined the church staff as the Business Manager.
 I have various duties that include tracking pledges and contributions and assisting wherever needed to help the operation of the church run smoothly.